openebs/zfs-localpv/Adopters.md

-The list of users that have publicly shared the usage of ZFS-LocalPV.
+The list of users that have publicly shared the usage of LocalPV-ZFS.

 | User | Stateful Workloads | Success Story |